tornado4444/ROTATE_TRIANGLE_CONSOLE/README.md

 Let me explain specifically how I understood this topic.
 Well, let's start with the fact that the 3D rotation that I use is typical linear algebra, if you don't know it well, it's not a problem (there are many formulas on the Internet), one thing you need to understand is that a rotation matrix is a transformation matrix that is used to perform a rotation in Euclidean space.
 For example, using the convention below, the matrix.

 ![image](https://github.com/tornado4444/ROTATE_TRIANGLE_CONSOLE/blob/main/CONSOLE_TRIANGLE/x64/Debug/CONSOLE_TRIANGLE.tlog/formula_1%202025-01-20%20191646.png)

+A basic 3D rotation (also called an elementary rotation) is a rotation around one of the axes of the coordinate system.
+So this means that you have three coordinates (x, y, z)... in principle, it sounds logical, since we are talking about 3D.
+![image]